Connect GX Cloud to Redshift

 -

-Decide which common data quality issues you want to start monitoring.
-By default, GX Cloud adds Expectations to detect Schema, Volume, and Completeness issues.
-You can de-select recommendations you'd like to opt out of.
+Decide which Anomaly Detection options you want to enable.
+By default, GX Cloud adds warning-severity Expectations to detect Schema and Volume anomalies.
+You can de-select recommendations you’d like to opt out of.
+You can choose to generate Expectations to detect Completeness anomalies.

 -